 “We appreciate Bally’s interest to develop a resort casino project in Richmond,” Leonard Sledge, director of the city’s Department of Economic Development, said in a statement.
 “The evaluation panel is no longer considering the Bally’s project or the Parkway Crossings site for a resort casino due to concerns about site access, environmental factors and required approvals from non-city entities that may not be granted or extend the project timeline.
 We also appreciate the many Richmond citizens who have shared their thoughts throughout this process.”

 To some degree, there might have been some foreshadowing here.
-Bally’s officials wanted the proposed casino’s location to be a plot of land near the Chippenham and Powhite parkways, with Forest Hill Avenue in the area as well.
+Bally’s officials wanted the proposed location of the Virginia casino to be a plot of land near the Chippenham and Powhite parkways, with Forest Hill Avenue in the area as well.

 However, that didn’t sit well with Stratford Hills residents.
 Bally’s then proposed a new location behind Rosie’s Gaming Emporium on Midlothian Turnpike.
 The city denied Bally’s that flexibility, insisting that approval of the operator and site are tied to each other.
 Thus, it was time for Plan B.